-Tom holds a LL.M (General) in Trial and Appellate Practice from New York University School of Law, a J.D. from New York Law School, an M.Phil. in Philosophy from the New School University, an M.A. in Philosophy from the New School University, a M.A. in Philosophy from Columbia University, a M.A. in Theology from Fordham University, and a B.S. in Criminal Justice from St. John's University, cum laude, where in 1972 he founded the St. John’s Criminal Justice Association (which has been in continuous existence to this day).
-Tom has also earned the Charter Property Casualty Underwriter (CPCU) designation and is presently completing his Ph.D. dissertation in Philosophy of Science at the New School.
+Tom holds a Ph.D. in Philosophy from the New School University, an LL.M (General) in Trial and Appellate Practice from New York University School of Law, a J.D. from New York Law School, an M.Phil. in Philosophy from the New School University, an M.A. in Philosophy from the New School University, an M.A. in Philosophy from Columbia University, an M.A. in Theology from Fordham University, and a B.S. in Criminal Justice from St. John's University, cum laude, where in 1972 he founded the St. John’s Criminal Justice Association (which has been in continuous existence to this day).
+Tom has also earned the Charter Property Casualty Underwriter (CPCU) designation.

 Tom spent 10 years as an Investigative Specialist in the Federal Bureau of Investigation's Foreign Counterintelligence Division.
 During his first year in the Bureau Tom received a rare commendation from the FBI Director for his counterespionage work “with respect to a matter of great interest to the Bureau and the Nation.”
 Upon leaving the FBI Tom accepted a Law Clerk position with the Honorable Joe J. Fisher, United States District Judge, Eastern District of Texas.